Alvinotuya84/expo-modular-apps/README.md

 ## 🌟 Overview

-Expo Modular Apps is a comprehensive monorepo solution that demonstrates how to build scalable mobile applications using a microapps architecture.
+A comprehensive monorepo solution that demonstrates how to build scalable mobile applications using a microapps architecture.
 Each microapp can function both as a standalone application and as an embedded component within a main super-app.

 ### ✨ Key Features